How to Read Data from a Modbus RS485 Temperature Sensor

 Incorrect Data Readings

 Calibration: Check if the sensor needs calibration.
-If the readings are consistently off, calibration may be required.
+If the readings are often wrong, you may need to calibrate it.

-Register Mapping: Ensure that you are reading the correct registers.
-The sensor’s datasheet should clearly define which register stores the temperature data.
+Register Mapping: Make sure you read the right registers.
+The sensor’s datasheet should clearly show which register holds the temperature data.